Cyber-Syntax/Cyber-Syntax/README.md

         - Wallpaper Changer - for linux -
         - To-do app

-- 📫 How to reach me: Coming soon.
+- 📫 How to reach me: @priv4cy@mastodon.social